Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Subfamily: Ischnocolinae

 This is the most widely dispersed subfamily of theraphosidae.
 Some species are native to the Middle East, some to Asia, others to Southern Europe, and still more to the Americas.
 For now, notice the global distribution of eighty separate species (there's one near you!) of which the habits are little understood.
-They are grouped together quite loosely by having divided scopulae.
-Basically, the subfamily is a junk drawer for cladistics.
+Also, what is the relationship of all the members of such a widespread subfamily?!
+What is/are the determining factor(s)?
+Why do so many species move in and out of here on a yearly basis?

 Clearly, this subfamily is a testament to how little we know about tarantulas.